ianmasila/Formula-0/README.md

 **How to Play**

-Open a terminal and navigate to the root directory of the game: `Formula 0`.
+Open a terminal and navigate to the root directory of the game.
 Start the game:
 `java -jar out/artifacts/Formula_0_jar/Formula\ 0.jar`.
 Alternatively, open any IDE such as IntelliJ IDEA and click *run* on `src/whole/Main.scala`.